cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 When constructing the reco-level for any differential analysis the main goal is to match the gen-level bins as closely as possible.
 In the simplest case it can be done with the cut-based approach, i.e. applying the selection on the corresponding reco-level variables: $p_{T}(Z)$ and $n_{\text{add. jets}}$.
 Due to the good lepton $p_{T}$ resolution we can follow the original STXS scheme quite closely with the reco-level selection, with one exception, it is not possible to access the very-low transverse momenta bin $p_{T}(Z)<75$ GeV.

-In `counting/` dicrectory you can find the datacards with for five reco-level categories, each targetting a corresponding gen-level bin.
-Below you can find an example of the datacard for reco-level bin >400 GeV,
+In `counting/regions` dicrectory you can find the datacards with for five reco-level categories, each targetting a corresponding gen-level bin.
+Below you can find an example of the datacard for reco-level bin with $p_{T}(Z)$>400 GeV,

 ```
 imax    1 number of bins